daniel13306/SimpleWelcomeBot/README.md

    - Join Our Discord Community

-     Join our Community via the link Below;
+     Join our Community via the link;
      https://discord.gg/FTmrYbEN8w

  * This code is Free to be Copied/modified and used in your Discord Server's.